emontenegro410/cs2-lab11-hashtable-java/src/main/java/Answers.md

 | Argentina|Argentina|

 <br>
-3. `RandomWalkIterator` will print the country names randomly without taking into consideration the starting point.
+- `RandomWalkIterator` will print the country names randomly without taking into consideration the starting point.

 ### Question: Give two or three examples of how/why a real-world map might require more than four colors.

+If several countries share the same corner, then more than four colors need to be used.
+In addition, for visual purposes different countries are shown in different colors not only in 4 colors.